muggy8/improbable/have-and-havenot/9nyC33pA.md

 Pillow normally lives in that aquarium and swims around happily within it but a few days earlier, I had the aquarium drained to prepare for the summoning ritual.

-After draining and cleaning the aquarium, I inscribed the summoning inscriptions onto it as I had done before with the usual conditions.
+After draining and cleaning the aquarium, I inscribed the summoning inscriptions onto it as I had done before with the usual cry for help.

 Well, only sort of the same as usual.
 I had no idea how well things will work out this time around since summoning rituals aren't normally done inside an aquarium.